 Do you ever struggle to fall asleep quickly?

-Do you ever wake up the middle of the night and struggle to get back to sleep?
+Do you ever wake up the middle of the night and have difficulty getting back to sleep?

-Do you ever wake up in the morning feeling exhausted, even after getting more than 7-8 hours of sleep?
+Do you ever wake up in the morning feeling exhausted, even after getting at least 7-8 hours of sleep?

 If you have trouble sleeping, you are definitely not alone.
 According to some estimates, over 50 million Americans suffer from occasional or chronic sleeping problems.1

+The good news is that many sleeping problems are preventable.
 If you have any symptoms of insomnia, chances are that your habits (not your genetics) are actually the problem.
-That was definitely the case for me.
+That has definitely been the case for me.
 Earlier in my life, I struggled with my sleep virtually every night.
 However, it turns out that my sleeping problems were completely self-induced.
 By forming stronger habits, I sleep well almost every night these days.